amartyabose/QuantumDynamics.jl/docs/src/tutorial/QCPI.md

 QCPI is a numerically exact method for simulating a quantum system interacting with a large thermal environment.
 This environment is described through force-fields or *ab initio* molecular dynamics trajectories.
 While the Gaussian response results are often very good, it is an exciting prospect to be able to solve the full atomistic problem.
 Here, we implement the harmonic-backreaction (HBR) version of QCPI, which charts a middle-ground between the solution to the fully atomistic problem and the fully harmonic problem.
 In HBR, the full anharmonicity of the solvent is taken into account in the classical temperature-dependent part of the memory.
 The quantum, temperature-independent part of the memory is dealt with harmonically.

-In QuantumDynamics, QCPI is a wrapper around other base path integral methods like QuAPI, TNPI, or Blips.
+In QuantumDynamics.jl, QCPI is a wrapper around other base path integral methods like QuAPI, TNPI, or Blips.
 So, we automatically get standard HBR-QCPI (a combination QCPI with QuAPI), blip HBR-QCPI (a combination of QCPI with blips) and HBR-TNPI (a combination of QCPI with TNPI) based on the "backend" used.

 ## Example
 The basic simulation starts in a manner that should familiar from the setup of a QuAPI or TNPI simulation.